(VERSION FRANÇAISE SUIT)

 LINK TO MEN'S RECAP

 The three-day championship featured a remarkable number of short-course record performances.
-McGill women accounted for four team records and one RSEQ conference mark, while the meet overall produced 22 U SPORTS championship records — 15 in the men's events and seven in the women's races.
+McGill women won three medals and accounted for five team records and two RSEQ conference marks, while the meet overall produced 22 U SPORTS championship records — 15 in the men's events and seven in the women's races.

-Tinmouth, a 21-year-old microbiology and immunology senior, won the 800 freestyle in 8:37.67 to capture the longest women's race of the meet in the final swim of her university career.
+Tinmouth, a 21-year-old microbiology and immunology senior, won the gruelling 800-metre freestyle in 8:41.36 to capture the longest women's race of the meet in the final swim of her university career.
+She also helped the McGill women capture bronze in the 4×200 freestyle relay.
+It upped Tinmouth's tally to four career medals at nationals, including one gold, one silver and a pair of bronzes.

-The relay result also marked a historic moment for the program, as McGill's men and women both reached the podium in the same relay event at the national championships for the first time in school history.
+That quartet, which finished third in 8:08.20, included Harper Lipton of Toronto, Beatrice Weiss-Reid of Ottawa and Maya McGhan of Ottawa.
+The relay result marked a historic moment for the program, as McGill's men and women both reached the podium in the same relay event at the national championships for the first time in school history.

 Head coach Peter Carpenter said the team's performances went well beyond the medal count.